openlookeng/hetu-core/hetu-docs/en/security/hazelcast.md

 To enable SSL/TLS for Hazelcast, do the following:

 1. Generate Java keystore file.
-You can use the fully-qualified host name of each host to create a unique certificate for each node, which contains the key store of all public keys of all hosts, and provides a specifies the keystore.
+You can construct a unique certificate for each node using the fully-qualified host name of each host, which contains the key store of all public keys of all hosts and specifies the keystore.
    In most cases, it is more convenient to use wildcards to create certificates, as follows:

     > ```